JulianFl/CSS-Assignment/README.md

     ```
 - Use a polyfill: If you want to use :has() or :not() in older browsers, you can use a polyfill library.

+Source: The possible Fallbacks were suggested by ChatGPT and I have evaluated and optimized them.

 ---

 ## Container Query + Grid